jaimelias/xy-scale/README.md

     This adaptive scaling approach ensures the most effective transformation is applied based on each feature's statistical properties.

 #### Returns:
-- `trainFeatures`, `trainLabels`, `testFeatures`, `testLabels`: Scaled feature and label arrays for training and testing sets.
+- `trainX`, `trainY`, `testX`, `testY`: Scaled feature and label arrays for training and testing sets.
-- `trainFeaturesConfig`, `trainLabelsConfig`: Scaling configuration for features and labels.
+- `trainXConfig`, `trainYConfig`: Scaling configuration for features and labels.
-- `trainFeaturesKeyNames`, `trainLabelKeyNames`: Key names reflecting feature weights.
+- `trainXKeyNames`, `trainLabelKeyNames`: Key names reflecting feature weights.

-### 2. `parseProductionDataset`
+### 2. `parseProductionX`

 Designed for production environments, this function parses and scales feature data for unseen production datasets.
-Like `parseTrainingDataset`, it includes options for feature weighting and scaling.
+Like `parseTrainingXY`, it includes options for feature weighting and scaling.

 #### Parameters:
 - `arrObj` (Array of Objects): Input data array for production.
 - `weights` (Object, optional): Feature weights for scaling.
-- `parseFeatures` (Function): Custom function to parse features for each object.
+- `xCallbackFunc` (Function): Custom function to parse features for each object.
 - `forceScaling` (String, optional): Forces a specific scaling approach for each feature.

 #### Returns:
-- `productionFeatures`: Scaled feature array for production data.
+- `x`: Scaled feature array for production data.
-- `productionFeaturesConfig`: Scaling configuration for production data.
+- `xConfig`: Scaling configuration for production data.
-- `productionFeaturesKeyNames`: Key names reflecting feature weights.
+- `xKeyNames`: Key names reflecting feature weights.

 ## Helper Callback Functions for Custom Data Parsing

-### `parseFeatures`
+### `xCallbackFunc`

-The `parseFeatures` function is used to extract specific feature values from each row of data, defining what the model will use as input.
-By selecting relevant fields in the dataset, `parseFeatures` ensures only the necessary values are included in the model’s feature set, allowing for streamlined preprocessing and improved model performance.
+The `xCallbackFunc` function is used to extract specific feature values from each row of data, defining what the model will use as input.
+By selecting relevant fields in the dataset, `xCallbackFunc` ensures only the necessary values are included in the model’s feature set, allowing for streamlined preprocessing and improved model performance.

-### `parseLabels`
+### `yCallbackFunc`

-The `parseLabels` function defines the target output (or labels) that the machine learning model will learn to predict.
+The `yCallbackFunc` function defines the target output (or labels) that the machine learning model will learn to predict.
 This function typically creates labels by comparing each row of data with a future data point, which is especially useful in time-series data for predictive tasks.
-In our example, `parseLabels` generates labels based on changes between the current and next rows, which can help the model learn to predict directional trends.
+In our example, `yCallbackFunc` generates labels based on changes between the current and next rows, which can help the model learn to predict directional trends.

 ---